brian-team/brian2/docs_sphinx/user/multicompartmental.rst

     morpho = Morphology.from_file('corticalcell.swc')

 To manually create a morphology from a list of points in a similar format to SWC files, see `Morphology.from_points`.

+Morphologies that are created in such a way will use standard names for the sections that allow for the short syntax shown in the previous sections: if a section has one or two child sections, then they will be called ``L`` and ``R``, otherwise they will be numbered starting at ``1``.

 Morphologies with coordinates can also be created section by section, following the same syntax as for "schematic" morphologies::